About Handmade Cities

 An obligation to software quality

 The industry’s incentives are about imposing control and fleecing customers.
-We’ve all but abandoned the user’s quality of experience, agency over their software, and privacy.
+We’ve abandoned the user’s quality of experience, agency over their software, and privacy.

 Self-host wherever possible

 Anything essential to our conferences is processed in-house.
-E.g. When you register for an event we personally consume the payment notification to generate your ticket—removing spying middlemen like Ticketmaster.
+E.g. When you register for an event we personally handle the process to generate your ticketremoving spying middlemen like Ticketmaster.

 Healthy expansion

-As a polyglot our host intends to expand even outside the United States.
+As a polyglot, our founder intends to expand even outside the United States.
 Since we wish to retain independence, however, we’re only growing through increased audience support.

 Abner Coimbre